A Guide to Limeni Greece – A Historic Harbour Village in Mani

 Photo Credit: Sophia Limeni Apartments and Studios

-Sophia Limeni View is a comfortable and stylish guesthouse in the heart of Limeni.
-Ideal for those who don’t want to spend a fortune but still want to be somewhere central and comfortable, this hotel offers a charming spot to lay your head.
+Sophia Limeni View is a comfortable and stylish guesthouse in a central location, ideal for those who don’t want to spend a fortune but still want to be somewhere central and comfortable.
+This hotel offers a place to lay your head.

-With large rooms, including a few family rooms on offer, there is a terrace where you can enjoy the sun, and all rooms have a sea view.
+With large rooms, including a few with rooms on one side, there is plenty of space for everyone.
+There is a terrace where you can enjoy the sun, and all rooms have a sea view.
 Rooms also have air conditioning and private bathrooms, and some rooms have a kitchen and dining area.
 However, there are plenty of eateries and cafes in the surrounding area, so you won’t need to go too far to find what you need.

 Leave a Reply